 The key to a meaningful inventory metric is collecting accurate data, and doing so efficiently.
 Gathering accurate inventory data, while exerting minimal manual effort, is best achieved using inventory management software.

-Using inventory management software can keep track of your inventory purchases and usages as your purchase orders and/or work orders are issued.
-This relieves individual workers of a lot of the manual tracking, thereby allowing for a consolidated database of and easy access to metrics about the flow of inventory.
+Using inventory management software can keep track of your inventory purchases and usages, as your purchase orders and/or work orders are issued.
+This relieves individual workers from a lot of manual tracking.
+This allows for a consolidated database of and easy access to metrics about the flow of inventory.